stacklane/docs/🗄/Article/scripting/queries.md

 ### `insert(function)` {#insert}

-Use `insert` to grow or inflate the original results.
+Using the results from either `map` or `flatMap`, use `insert` to grow or inflate those results.
-The insert method transforms the original source results by *optionally* inserting elements.
+The insert method transforms the modified original results by *optionally* inserting new elements of the same format.
 It may also take otherwise empty results and fill them.
 To ensure predictable results, keep in mind the [default ordering of various query types](/🗄/Article/models/ordering.md#query).